-Activities that take place daily at Burnaby Village over the winter holiday season include a Twelve Days of Christmas scavenger hunt for children, carousel rides, Christmas movies in the theatre, interactive light displays at the outdoor bandstand and a Swans a-Swimming light display.
+Activities that take place daily most years at Burnaby Village over the winter holiday season include a Twelve Days of Christmas scavenger hunt for children, carousel rides, Christmas movies in the theatre and a Swans a-Swimming light display.
 All of these are free, except for the carousel rides which cost less than $3.00 per person per ride.

 In addition to all of the above, there is also live entertainment.

 Every year at Heritage Christmas entertainers perform at various times on different days, but mostly on the weekends.

 The official launch to the 2019 season took place on November 30th with a special Bright in Burnaby event.
 See below for details.

 (Note: times and performer details are subject to change.)

 The official launch event for Heritage Christmas at Burnaby Village is the Bright in Burnaby event, which was on November 30th in 2019.
 We expect 2020 details to be comparable.

 Activities on the day include the lighting of the museum’s Christmas tree and light refreshments.
 Revenues from carousel ticket sales on the day between 4:00 and 9:00 pm are donated to the Burnaby Christmas Bureau.